Josh Sawyer

 Joshua Eric Sawyer (born October 18, 1975), more commonly known and credited as Josh Sawyer, J.E.
 Sawyer, or JSawyer, is an American video game designer, known for his work on role-playing video games.

 Early life and education

 Sawyer grew up in Fort Atkinson, Wisconsin, and is the son of Linda Sawyer and sculptor Gerald P. Sawyer.
 He is of German ancestry.

-He earned a BA degree from Lawrence University in Appleton, Wisconsin.
-In addition to being a history major, Sawyer participated in the theater (including mounting a production of Assassins).
-After Lawrence, Sawyer moved to California.
+Sawyer majored in history at Lawrence University in Appleton, Wisconsin, after initially starting out as a voice student.
+Sawyer continued his involvement in theater and music, including directing a production of Assassins his junior year, and minored in theatre.
+He also began learning web design and Adobe Flash, which sparked his interest in joining the game industry out of college.